MaastrichtU-IDS/d2s-docs/docs/cwl-run.md

 ## Workflow details

+* By default the example files are running using `/data/d2s-workspace` as working directory.

-* You will need to put the SPARQL mapping queries in `/mappings/$dataset_name` and provide 3 parameters:
+* You need to put the SPARQL mapping queries in `/mappings/$dataset_name` and provide those parameters:
-  * `--outdir`: the [output directory](https://github.com/MaastrichtU-IDS/d2s-transform-template/tree/master/output/stitch) for files outputted by the workflow (except for the downloaded source files that goes automatically to `/input`).
+  * `--outdir`: final output directory for files outputted by the workflow
+    * e.g. `/data/d2s-workspace/output/$dataset_name`.
+  * `--tmp-outdir-prefix`: directory for output files (tmp) of each step
+    * e.g. `/data/d2s-workspace/output/tmp-outdir`
+  * `--tmpdir-prefix`: directory used to pass inputs of each step
-    * e.g. `output/$dataset_name`.
+    * e.g. `/data/d2s-workspace/output/tmp-outdir/tmp-`
+  * `--custom-net`: docker network used by all containers run in this workflow
   * The `.cwl` [workflow file](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/support/cwl/workflow-xml.cwl)
     * e.g. `d2s-cwl-workflows/workflows/workflow-xml.cwl`
   * The `.yml` [configuration file](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/support/example-config/config-transform-xml-drugbank.yml) with all parameters required to run the workflow